wushuanggongzhu/pfch-finalproject/README.md

 ## Instructions
 No API key is required to use the MET API.
 When updating the code, you may want to reference their Git: https://metmuseum.github.io/

 The third script "cleanup_metcsv.py" is specific to this project and data set.
-You may wish to disregard based on your own data set.
+You may wish to disregard it based on your own data set.

 ## View Visualization